neondatabase/website/content/docs/security/security-reporting.md

 We strive to resolve all problems quickly and publicize any discoveries after their resolution.

-Neon does not have a bug bounty program and does not pay financial bonuses or bounties for reporting bugs or vulnerability issues.
+## Neon's Private Bugbounty Program with Hackerone
+Neon now has a private bug bounty program!
+If you identify a vulnerability, you can report it using our submission [form](https://hackerone.com/8777433c-7051-4c92-aed4-430278521656/embedded_submissions/new).

 ## How to disclose vulnerabilities